-Apart from the obvious reference to the song by Lustans Lakejer, I met a lot of interesting things in Rio de Janeiro.
+Apart from the obvious reference to the song by Lustans Lakejer, I found a lot of interesting things in Rio de Janeiro.
 Maybe the most striking was meeting Jesus on the top of Corcovado.
-The tall statue is towering above the city on top of a mountain, with a marvelous view.
+The tall statue is towering above the city on top of a mountain with a marvelous view.

 I used to place Egypt quite high on the paradox list, as they have a lot of signs reading “Egypt – the land of peace” while a guard carrying an automatic weapon stands firmly posing in front of the very sign.
 However, there’s a new kid on the block.